cerner/fhir.cerner.com/content/millennium/r4/base/entities/location.md

 ## Overview

 The Location resource describes physical places where healthcare services are provided.
-In Millennium, facilities are the top level of the patient location hierarchy.
-A facility is also an Organization resource at which patient locations are associated.
+In Cerner Millennium, facilities are the top level of the patient location hierarchy.
+A facility is also an Organization resource that is associated with patient locations.
 All facilities are organizations, but not all organizations are facilities.
-A location can also be an ambulatory patient care area like a clinic or an emergency room.
+A location can also be an ambulatory patient care area such as a clinic or an emergency room.
 The location hierarchy from highest to lowest is facility, building, nursing unit, room, and bed.

-* The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} Profiles are supported by this resource:
+* This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:

   * [US Core Location Profile](http://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-location.html){:target="_blank"}